 With good agreement between experiment and theory, we can reliably account for measurement errors in our data.
-Because the error for the $|0\rangle$ state - due solely to stray tunneling - is simpler and less dependent on systematics, we choose to perform logic gate experiments that bring the final state close to $|0\rangle$, thus reducing uncertainties due to state measurement.
+Because the error for the $|0\rangle$ state-due solely to stray tunneling-is simpler and less dependent on systematics, we choose to perform logic gate experiments that bring the final state close to $|0\rangle$ , thus reducing uncertainties due to state measurement.

-Gate error is directly measured by repeating this experiment with variable time separation $t{\rm sep}$ between the two π -pulses, as shown in Fig. 2D.
-The gate error grows with increasing time $t{\rm sep} > 9$ ns because the $|1\rangle$ state decays, and the error has a slope consistent with separate measurements of T_1 .
+Gate error is directly measured by repeating this experiment with variable time separation $t{sep}$ between the two $\pi$ -pulses, as shown in Fig. 2(d).
+The gate error grows with increasing time $t{sep} > 9$ ns because the $|1\rangle$ state decays, and the error has a slope consistent with separate measurements of $T_1$ indicating the errors from each pulse are uncorrelated.
 The error also increases at small times due to the overlap of the two Gaussian microwave pulses.
 The horizontal dashed line indicates $P_1 = 0.034$ taken without the application of microwaves; the difference between the data and the dashed line is the gate error.
-When the pulses are separated by a time $t{\rm sep} = 12$ ns, we find an error $\Delta P_1 = 0.04$.
-Since two gate operations are used for this protocol, the fidelity for a single gate operation is 0.98 [25].
+When the pulses are separated by a time $t{sep} = 12$ ns, we find an error $\Delta P_1 = 0.04$ .
+Since two gate operations are used for this protocol, the fidelity for a single gate operation is 0.98 [29].

 Initial experiments did not reach this level of performance.
-We only achieved high fidelity gates by using carefully shaped microwave pulses (see supplementary material section) to minimize excitation of the $|2\rangle$ state [26].
-There is a tradeoff between using a fast pulse for
+We only achieved high-fidelity gates by using carefully shaped microwave pulses [28], to minimize excitation

 The $|2\rangle$ state error may be measured with much greater sensitivity by recognizing that excitation to the $|2\rangle$ state is a coherent quantum process.
-Using a two-pulse se-
+Using a two-pulse sequence

 The $|2\rangle$ state errors determined in this manner are also plotted in Fig. 4.
-For Gaussian pulses with width 4 and 5 ns, the data from the two methods give a consistent error probability.
-The error drops exponentially with increasing pulse width, reaching the value 10^{-4} at 8 ns.
-A simple Fourier-transform prediction [26] is plotted as a solid gray line, which is computed from the power spectrum of the Gaussian pulse at frequency ω{21} , normalized to the power at frequency ω{10} .
+For Gaussian pulses with width 4 and 5 ns,

+the data from the two methods give a consistent error probability.
+The error drops exponentially with increasing pulse width, reaching the value $10^{-4}$ at 8 ns.
+A simple Fourier-transform prediction [30] is plotted as a solid gray line, which is computed from the power spectrum of the Gaussian pulse at frequency $\omega{21}$ , normalized to the power at frequency $\omega{10}$ .
 The asterisks are a measurement of this normalized power taken from the actual control pulses; this simple comparison is an excellent check on the shaping of the microwave pulses as we have found that large spectral leakage gives large qubit error.
-The solid black line is a prediction of the error obtained from numerical calculations [26], which shows good agreement with the data.
+The solid black line is a prediction of the error obtained from numerical calculations [30], which shows good agreement with the data.

-In conclusion, we have demonstrated for single qubits an absolute gate fidelity of 0.98, the highest demonstrated in any solid state system to date.
+In conclusion, we have demonstrated for single qubits an absolute gate fidelity of 0.98, the highest demonstrated in any solid-state system to date.
 This level of performance was achieved through careful shaping of the microwave control signals.
 A new metrology tool, Ramsey error filtering, has been introduced, which uses the coherence of an error process for more accurate measurement.
-We have demonstrated that the probability of the $|2\rangle$ state in our system can be reduced down to 10^{-4} , a magnitude near the fault-tolerant threshold and that our quantum system remains in the qubit manifold during our single qubit operations.
+We have demonstrated that the probability of the $|2\rangle$ state in our system can be reduced down to $10^{-4}$ and that our quantum system remains in the qubit manifold during our single qubit operations.
 These measurements further demonstrate that superconducting qubits are a leading candidate for a solid-state quantum computer.

 Devices were made at the UCSB and Cornell Nanofabrication Facilities, a part of the NSF-funded National Nanotechnology Infrastructure Network.
-This work was supported by ARDA under grant W911NF-04-1-0204 and NSF under grant CCF-0507227.
+This work was supported by ARDA under Grant No. W911NF-04-1-0204 and NSF under Grant No. CCF-0507227.